rahulisaac/draft2fgu/README.md

 You can run the file in any directory with .dd2vtt files.
 It will output a .png file and a .xml file in the same directory.

+## Differentiating Doors and Windows

+In Dungeondraft, if a portal is placed to "Allow Light", the portal will be converted as a window.
+If place to "Block Light", the portal will be converted as a door.

 ## How to use this script:

 1. Export your Dungoendraft map in the .dd2vtt format